Malivil/TTT-Randomat-20/README.md

 _randomat_blink_cap_ - Default: 12 - Maximum number of Weeping Angels spawned.\
 _randomat_blink_delay_ - Default: 0.5 - Delay before Weeping Angels are spawned.

+## Everything is as fast as Flash now!
+(XX% faster)
+Causes everything (movement, firing speed, timers, etc.) to run a configurable amount faster than normal
+\
+\
+**ConVars**
+\
+_randomat_flash_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_flash_scale_ - Default: 50 - The percentage the speed should increase.
+Treated as an additive increase on multiple uses (e.g. 1.0 -> 1.5 -> 2.0 (1.5 + 0.5) rather than 1.0 -> 1.5 -> 2.25 (1.5 + 1.5x0.5)

+## FREEZE!
+aka Winter has come at last.\
+aka The Ice Man cometh.\
+aka In this universe, there is only one absolute: everything freezes!\
+aka Tonight, Hell freezes over.\
+aka I'm afraid my condition has left me cold to your pleas of mercy.\
+aka Cool party.\
+aka You are not sending me to the cooler.\
+aka Stay cool, bird boy.\
+aka Alright, everyone!
+Chill!\
+aka It's a cold town.\
+aka Tonight's forecast: a freeze is coming!\
+aka What killed the dinosaurs?!
+The ice age!\
+aka Let's kick some ice!\
+aka Can you feel it coming?
+The icy cold of space!\
+aka Freeze in hell, Batman!\
+\
+All Innocents will Freeze (and become immune) every X seconds
+\
+\
+**ConVars**
+\
+_randomat_freeze_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_freeze_duration_ - Default: 5 - Duration of the Freeze (in seconds).\
+_randomat_freeze_timer_ - Default: 30 - How often (in seconds) the Freeze occurs.\
+_randomat_freeze_hint_ - Default: 1 - Whether to explain the event after triggering.

+## Gaining life for killing people?
+Is it really worth it...
+Heals players who kill other players
+\
+\
+**ConVars**
+\
+_randomat_lifesteal_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_lifesteal_health_ - Default: 25 - The health gained per kill.\
+_randomat_lifesteal_cap_ - Default: 0 - The maximum health a player can get from killing people.
+Set to 0 to disable.

+## Gun Game
+Periodically gives players random weapons that would normally be found throughout the map
+\
+\
+**ConVars**
+\
+_randomat_gungame_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_gungame_timer_ - Default: 5 - Time between weapon changes.

 ## Gunpowder, Treason, and Plot
 Spawns barrels around every player repeatedly until the event ends
 \